hyperledger-cacti/cacti/CONTRIBUTING.md

 npm run test:integration
 ```

+#### What is npx used for?

+`npx` is a standard top level binary placed on the path by NodeJS at installation time.
+We use it to avoid having to
+place every node module (project dependencies) on the OS path or to install them globally (`npm install some-pkg -g`)

+Read more about npx here: https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner

 #### Debugging a test case

 Open the `.vscode/template.launch.json` file and either copy it with a name of